 Some people who abuse barbiturates begin by abusing another substance first.
 For example, a person who starts smoking marijuana may eventually move on to abusing prescription painkillers.
 The same goes for a person who begins drinking alcohol.
 He or she may progress to using cocaine or heroin.

 If you or someone you love is struggling with barbiturate addiction, you need to seek treatment right away.
 Barbiturate intoxication is very serious and can lead to death if left untreated.
 Fortunately, there are many effective treatments available today.
 You should contact your doctor immediately if you think you might have a problem with barbiturates.
 Your doctor can refer you to a rehab center that specializes in treating barbiturate addiction.
-Contact Zinnia Healing by calling (855) 430-9439 or filling out our online contact form to learn more about our barbiturate treatment options.
+Contact Zinnia Health by calling (855) 430-9439 or filling out our online contact form to learn more about our barbiturate treatment options.

 1. Medically Supervised Barbiturate Detoxification